wp-plugins/easing-slider/readme.txt

 5. Simply click a slide to edit its individual settings.
 This is the panel you will see.

 == Changelog ==

+= 2.1.3 =
+* Plugin is now fully styled to fit thew new WordPress v3.8+ administration area.
+* Fixed a bug that could cause "Add Images" to fail if the selected image doesn't have a thumbnail.

 = 2.1.2 =
 * Added accordion CSS to fix WordPress 3.6 bugs.